Choose your country to see the products for your location

 Regulatory status

-SALSA MLPA Probemix P189 CDKL5/ARX/FOXG1 is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P189 CDKL5/ARX/FOXG1 is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.